-- Vitamins B6, B9 and B12 – required for appropriate methylation and homocysteine breakdown.
+- Vitamins B6, vitamin B9 and vitamin B12 – required for appropriate methylation and homocysteine breakdown.

-- Flavonoids: Ellagic acid (pomegranates) – it helps to balance phase 1 and 2 activity, it slows down phase 1 and improves phase 2.
+- Flavonoids: Ellagic acid (pomegranates) – it helps to balance phase 1 and 2 activity, it slows down phase 1 and improves phase 2 of liver detox.

 - Berries and antioxidant rich fruits & veggies

 - Turmeric, Rosemary, ginger – they increase detoxification ability of the liver.

 - Dandelion Tea, Rooibos Tea, Green Tea.

 Elimination – last stage of liver detox

 It’s the last stage of liver detox however equally important as phase 1 and 2.
 If your liver can process harmful toxins but your eliminations pathways are not working properly, there is a risk that toxins will be reabsorbed to your bloodstream and build up in the body.
 There are two major ways of elimination:

 A. Kidneys & urine: toxins are filtered through your kidneys and excreted with urine.